Wistful Wind

 Just like the poet uses language to evoke imagery, the composer can use rhythm, melody, and harmony to support specific aspects of the text.
 In this case, quick, repeating rhythms and melodic phrases reinforce the character of this breeze: wistful, chilly, errant, contrasting with the more sustained tones of the “first carol of the lark”.

-Wistful Wind is a continuation of a cycle of choral pieces based on Adela Florence Nicolson’s poetry that includes Golden Stars (F. 150), Wistful Wind (F. 152), The Plains (F. 154), Lost Delight (F. 157), Famine Song (F. 164), and Reminiscence (F. 166).
+Wistful Wind is part of a cycle of choral pieces based on Adela Florence Nicolson’s poetry entitled India’s Love Lyrics, which includes Golden Stars (F. 150), Wistful Wind (F. 152), The Plains (F. 154), Lost Delight (F. 157), Famine Song (F. 164), and Reminiscence (F. 166).

-The Poem
+The Text

 Just in the hush before dawn